 Greenland Whale Fisheries lyrics and Guitar chords

-Greenland Whale Fisheries is a Traditional sea shanty song, recorded by The Clancys, The Dubliners, and by The Pogues.The 5 string banjo chords are here plus the four string tenor banjo chords in G Major.
+Greenland Whale Fisheries is a Traditional sea shanty song, recorded by The Clancys, The Dubliners, The Weevers, and by The Pogues.The 5 string banjo chords are here plus the four string tenor banjo chords in G Major.
 The sheet music is suitable for the flute.The guitar chords are in chordpro.
 Depending who sings this song the lyrics get changed.
 The video is of The Pogues.
 I have also included a version of the chords as used by The Pogues which is in the key of G Major.
 Greenland whale fisheries tenor guitar tab in CGDA added.

 Greenland Whale Fisheries Words And Chords In The Key Of G